 Thermal, or infrared energy, is light that is not visible because its wavelength is too long to be detected by the human eye.
 It's the part of the electromagnetic spectrum that we perceive as heat.
 Unlike visible light in the infrared world, everything with a temperature above absolute zero emits heat.
 Even very cold objects, like ice cubes, emit infrared energy.
 The higher the object's temperature, the greater the IR radiation emitted.
 An Infrared camera allows us to see what our eyes cannot.

 Please note that an Infrared camera is not a magic tool.
 It cannot determine if a leak will occur in the future if the area has had time to dry out.
 For example, if there has been no rain for several months, the infrared camera will not detect moisture from a roof leak since no moisture is present.
 It also cannot detect moisture behind cabinets, furniture, or deep within a structure.

-With so many great reasons to work with Cole Inspection Services LLC, why would you choose someone else?
+With so many great reasons to work with Cole Inspection Services, Inc, why would you choose someone else?